Are you ready for the biggest information explosion in history?

 While there’s a lot of debate concerning the difference between the two, infographics are usually static and are designed to communicate predetermined conclusions.
+You can learn more about them by checking out the free resource above.
 Data visualizations, on the other hand, are interactive and exploratory, allowing users to visualize original data sets in order to draw their own conclusions.

 To inspire you on your journey to becoming a better visual communicator through interactive data visualizations, we’ve compiled a list of some of the best information graphics of 2016.
 Here they are in no particular order.